-Making plans for the most important holiday of the year—we're talking Halloween, of course—isn't so easy in sprawling Los Angeles.
-Our Halloween guide has you covered with the best candy treats, the most inspiring costume shops, the rockingest parties, the best neighborhoods for trick-or-treating, and the coolest fall festivals and activities.
+Making plans for the most important holiday of the year—we're talking Halloween, of course—isn't so easy in sprawling L.A.
+Our guide to Halloween in Los Angeles has you covered with the best candy treats, the most inspiring costume shops, the rockingest parties, the best neighborhoods for trick-or-treating, and the coolest fall festivals and activities.
 Still not feeling the fall in Los Angeles spirit?
 We've also rounded up our favorite haunted spots where real ghosts still can rattle a few chains.
 Let the countdown to the thrills and chills begin!

 Halloween costume ideas